avula-sneha03/FOTOOWL/README.md

 # FOTO OWL Project

 ## Description
-FOTO OWL is a full-stack MERN (MongoDB, Express.js, React, Node.js) application designed to provide a modern and intuitive photo-sharing platform.
+FOTO OWL is a full-stack application designed to provide a modern and intuitive photo-sharing platform.
 It allows users to upload, share, and manage their photos, while offering features like real-time messaging, Google authentication, and file uploads.

 ## Key Features
 - **Google Authentication**: Secure login and registration system using Google OAuth for seamless user authentication.